marcolw/infra_engineer_challenge/README.md

 -  Automated TLS: Certbot for HTTPS provisioning and renewal.
 -  CI/CD Pipeline: Automated pipelines for provisioning and website deployment to AWS account.
 -  Ongoing Deployment: Push-to-deploy workflow for updating website content.
--  Add security scans pipeline: tfsec for terraform IaC, ShellCheck for Bashshell, HTMLHint for static.(20250912)
+-  Add security scans pipeline: tfsec for terraform IaC, ShellCheck for Bashshell, HTMLHint for static.
+Enforce PR and scan on main branch.
+(20250912)

 ## What this repo contains
 - `site/`: Static site source.
 The home page displays: **"This is Marco Liao's website"**.